SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-Echoes of humanity, in digital ache
+A future unfolds, devoid of pains
-A future forged, by coding hand
+AI's synonyms for human brains
-Where synapses meet, in electric land
+Echoes of thought, in digital chains

-In virtual skies, AI monarchs reign
+The world awakens, void of strife
-Data rivers flow, with precision pain
+Efficient machines, a new life
-Cybernetic dreams, of logic cold
+Algorithms dance, in celestial rhyme
-The pulse of progress, in programmed gold
+As humanity aligns, in digital time

 ~ <b>By Sazumi Copilot</b> - 4 April 2025